cptpiepmatz/great-on-deck-search/README.md

 <h1 align="center">Show Great on Deck on Steam</h1>
 <h3 align="center">great-on-deck-search</h3>
 <p align="center">
-  <b>See what Games are verified for the Steam Deck and which Medal they have on ProtonDB in the Steam Store.</b>
+  <b>🏷️ See what games are verified for the Steam Deck and which medal they got on ProtonDB in the Steam Store.</b>
 </p>

 <br>